adsp-polito/2024-P10-RAG-GAS/README.md

 |2|Pipe\_Material|6|6|6|None|
 |4|Pipe\_Exposure|3|3|3|None|

 Patchable faults do not show _damaged valve_, _high pressure_ or _severe corrosion_.
 Furtherly, there is nor the presence of a _wall_ s nearby patchable damages, nor _ribs_ or _branches_.
 Moreover, exploring `damage_type`, one can notice that whenever the fault is about _sheared linear lesions_ or _deformations in axial directions_, the attempt to fix the damage by patch was _not successful_.
 Our goal is to test the capability of a chatbot to address the patchability of a gas fault.
-For this reaso, we **did not** provide heuristics in the prompt.
+For this reason, we **did not** provide heuristics in the prompt.
 Indeed, the idea is to create a systems that updates with company experience: heuristics may change as the technology improves.

 We augmented the cardinality of the dataset by further generating:
 - `[model_name]-Explanation`: description written by Llama3.2 and Mistral when provided with pairs (`Summary`,`Successful`) and asked to explain the outcome (i.e. _repairable_ or not).
 This will be used to compare the description generated when the model knows about the label vs when the model is asked to infer the label;